JustinGOSSES/nasa-contractor-jobs-information/README.md

 There are many more positions that are possible to work remotely that won't say anything about it in the job description.
 This can be because they'd prefer a local candidate if possible or because no one thought ot write it into the job description.
 The HR contact listed probably won't know if a position is remote.
 When asking them via email, a good tactic can be to not just ask them but ask them to ask the hiring manager.
 Otherwise, they'll likely just repeat what's already written in the advertisement.

+Organizations that cross multiple NASA centers and don't deal with anything physical are more likely to be supportive of remote work.

 Be aware that, even if a position is remote friendly, there will likely be a need for you to come to a NASA center at the beginning of the role for finger printing and other activities.
 Many positions require you to be onsite several times a year or at least within driving distance.
 Remote can mean different things.
 It is very much a "it depends" situation.

 ### Can Foreign Nationals be NASA Contractors?